shantanu-a/CNN-for-audio-classification/README.md

 In the testing script, "TEST_DATA_DIRECTORY_ABSOLUTE_PATH" and "OUTPUT_CSV_ABSOLUTE_PATH" must be set before running the script.
 In case you want to use the test files or output.csv already provided, set the path of that.

-Audio dataset is provided, but you can use any relevant dataset.
-The models have been trained on this dataset which has 13 classes.
-If you use the same dataset, then there is no need to re-train the model as the .keras file has already been provided.
-Else, if you use a custom dataset then you need to make relevant changes to the models.
+Audio dataset is not provided, but you can use any relevant dataset.
+The models have been trained on a dataset which has 13 classes.
+Only the .keras file for mobileNet architecture is provided as the weights for ResNet are too large.
+Please make relevant changes to the model bases on your dataset.

 Ideal order of running scripts- 1)convert_train_val_audio_to_image.py